 Other entities

-Any entrepreneur accepting cash payments over EUR 10,000 (approx. CZK 250,000).
+Any entrepreneur accepting cash payments over EUR 10,000.
 This applies on a one-off basis even to entities that are not typical obliged entities.

 Are you an obliged entity?